INTERNATIONAL PET SHIPPING

 How to Ship a Dog or Cat Internationally

 The first thing you will want to do is request quotes from IPATA member pet shipping companies.
 Even if you plan to do the shipment yourself, you will be able to gather valuable information from the shipping companies.
 For example, you may get a reply stating that your dog will need to depart from JFK or LAX, as none of the domestic airlines will allow the transport.
 You may find there is a 6-month wait required after a blood test before your pet can arrive in the destination country.
-Pet shippers will also give you an idea of cost, and you will have a backup plan and contact in case you are unable to get the transport done yourself.
+Pet shippers will also give you an idea of the cost, and you will have a backup plan and contact in case you are unable to get the transport done yourself.
 To get the most accurate quote, you will want to measure your dog’s max length (nose to butt) and height (floor to top of head).

 Country Import Requirements